akifaslam/demo-code/README.md

 # demo-code
-there are some practice code write down hear
+there are some practice code write down hear.